-Nearly every home in one neighborhood damaged by storm
+ATLANTA TORNADO DAMAGE: Tornado damaged nearly every home in South Fulton County neighborhood

-SOUTH FULTON COUNTY, Ga. - Much of north Georgia felt the impact of the storms overnight but one neighborhood, appeared to bear the brunt.
+SOUTH FULTON COUNTY, Ga. - Much of north Georgia felt the impact of the storms overnight but one neighborhood appeared to have been damaged by a tornado.

 Channel 2’s Steve Gehlbach was in the Jumpers Trail neighborhood in Fairburn where he saw nearly every single home having some sort of damage due to the storms.